 - – My mother is about to be discharged from the hospital but can’t be left alone, what kind of help can I get for her care?

 - – My husband fell from a ladder and hit his head.
 He is not the same person, and we argue all the time.
 What can I do?

 - – My adult son was injured as a child and still lives with us.
 My husband and I are getting older and worry what will happen when we’re gone.
 Where will he live?

 - – My daughter sustained a concussion at a soccer game a few months back and is now failing half her classes.
 Where can we go for help?

 When you call, a Community Resource Specialist will ask you questions that help us provide appropriate suggestions.
 Everything you tell us confidential.
 We will provide resources over the phone, send information via email or mail, and follow up to learn if the resources were helpful and if you require additional assistance.

-We do not make direct referrals.
 Our responses are not intended to replace professional advice, but to provide you with some of the resources available to help you make an informed decision.

 The Helpline operates Monday through Friday, 9 a.m. to 5 p.m.